-So what does bad design look like?
+So what does the bad design look like?

 Here are just a few of the common issues that we see plaguing sites:

 Conversion Tools– Let’s say a visitor likes what they see on your site.
 Are you doing everything in your power to get that person’s business?
-Even the best designed sites have little impact if they can’t drive conversions.
+Even the best-designed sites have little impact if they can’t drive conversions.
 Bad website design interferes with sales.
 Your site may suffer from having a bad call-to-action, marketing funnel, lead magnet or leakage points.

 Value– Why should someone give you their business?
 Your website’s job is to show people why they should care about you and why you can provide solutions to their problems.
 If it’s not demonstrating your value, you’re missing out.
 Your site should convey authority, display social proof and use strong copywriting elements to stand out.

 Navigation– The easier your site is to navigate, the better.
-You should consider what the user experience is like for visitors of your site.
+You should consider what the user experience is like for visitors to your site.
 Bad design can make it needlessly complicated to get around a website.
 Simple things like readability, search bars, and designing for mobile can make a big difference to users.

 Outdated– When was the last time you updated your website?
-If you’re site feels more at home in the early aughts than it does today, it’s time to make a change.
+If your site feels more at home in the early aughts than it does today, it’s time to make a change.
 An outdated look can wreak havoc on your conversions.
 Forgetting to integrate things like video and social widgets may make all the difference.